DSA Chorus Placement Assessment Information 2018-2019

 Sight-Reading Guidelines -Students will be asked to chant and sing note patterns that they have never seen before. -Rhythm Syllables: Student will be asked to chant a variety of note patterns, using numbers, rhythm syllables (TaKaDiMi), or by clapping.
 Solfege Syllables: Student will be asked to sing an eight measure note pattern; using solfeggio syllables (DO, RE, MI, FA, SO, LA, TI, DO).
 If student is able to use Kodaly hand signs while doing so, this is preferred.

-Placement Assessment Solo Song Guidelines -Students must choose ONE of the songs below, "Kyrie Eleison" or "Gloria!" -Students may NOT sing a song other than "Kyrie Eleison" or "Gloria!" -Students must download the sheet music for the song (below). -Students must learn the song on their own before the audition. -Students must be prepared to sing the song, memorized, at their scheduled DSA Chorus Placement Assessment. -Female students should learn the "Soprano" line. -Male students should learn the "Baritone" line.
+Placement Assessment Solo Song Guidelines -Students must choose ONE of the songs below, "Jubilate Deo" or "Sanctus" -Students may NOT sing a song other than"Jubilate Deo" or "Sanctus" -Students must download the sheet music for the song (below), print, and bring with them to their audition. -Students must learn the song on their own before the audition. -Students must be prepared to sing the song, memorized, at their scheduled DSA Chorus Placement Assessment. -Female students should learn the "Soprano" line. -Male students should learn the "Baritone" line.

 Written Music Theory Assessment/Interview -The DSA choral director conducting the audition will ask the student a few questions about their history in choruses either at school or outside of school (church, community choruses, etc.).
 Further, the DSA choral director will ask the student why he or she is interested in DSA Chorus, and what they feel they can contribute to the DSA Chorus community as a whole. -The student will also be asked to take a brief music theory written assessment that builds around note names, musical terms, note names, etc.